StanislavPetrov15/f-code/README.md

 (!!!) the library is tested on Windows only (Visual Studio, C++14)

-(!) it's C files only, no headers...and i have no plans to change that
+(!) it's CPP files only, no headers...and i have no plans to change that

 (!) f-code stands for 'fundamental code'; it is supposed to contain only (relatively) fundamental code - data collections, filesystem manipulation, networking, time functions, regular expressions, 2D graphics rendering and few other things; this is a very early version - at this stage the library contains only a small portion of the planned features and it also may contain some bugs